Towards 6G Holographic Localization: Enabling Technologies and Perspectives: Performance Limits and Enabling Algorithms

-The localization performance limits provide a lower bound on the achievable estimation mean square error of any (unbiased) localization estimator~\cite{SheWin:J10}.
-Such limits, typically based on \ac{CRLB}, provide benchmarks for practical estimators and depend on various parameters, such as, for example, the adopted technology (e.g., the operating frequency, the available bandwidth), the geometric scenario (multiple or single-anchor, with or without RIS), the array geometry (linear, planar, circular, etc.), the presence/absence of a LOS link, the accuracy and number of measurements, and the presence/absence of any prior information on parameters.
+The localization performance limits provide a lower bound on the achievable estimation mean square error of any (unbiased) localization estimator.
+Such limits, typically based on \ac{CRLB}, represent benchmarks for practical estimators and depend on various parameters, such as, for example, the adopted technology, the geometric scenario, the array geometry, the presence/absence of a LOS link, the accuracy and number of measurements, and the presence/absence of any prior information on parameters.
 Moreover, any type of collaboration between nodes should be taken into account by these limits as well as the adopted waveforms and codebooks, and the presence of synchronization and technological impairments.
-A survey on the \ac{CRLB} for classical positioning problems can be found in \cite{gezici2008survey,win2018theoretical} and, only recently, research on fundamental limits has advocated the importance of considering near-field propagation induced by the use of large surfaces \cite{elzanaty2020reconfigurable}, where the ultimate localization and orientation fundamental limits are derived in scenarios where \ac{RIS} are employed as reflectors.
-In \cite{hu2018beyond}, a closed-form \ac{CRLB} solution is presented for a specific target position and for disk-shape \ac{RIS}.
-In \cite{wymeersc2020beyond}, a \ac{RIS}-aided millimeter wave OFDM downlink positioning problem is analyzed from a Fisher Information perspective and the \ac{RIS} resource allocation problem is then investigated for activating and controlling the phases of the \acp{RIS}.
-A similar analysis is conducted in \cite{he2020large} where a \ac{LIS} based reflector and multiple subcarriers at \ac{mm-waves} are studied by evaluating the \ac{CRLB}.
-Differently from above, in \cite{alegria2019cramer} the impact of the quantization error in \ac{RIS} phase and amplitude design is investigated.
-In \cite{liu2020reconfigurable} a three-dimensional \ac{RIS}-assisted wireless localization channel model is derived together with a \ac{CRLB} for evaluating the estimation of absolute \ac{UE} position in outdoor scenarios.
-Finally, in \cite{GueGuiDar:J18}, a single-anchor node using massive antenna array is used to localize a user with several antenna elements, whereas in \cite{guerra2021near}, the posterior \ac{CRLB} is derived for a scenario where a moving source is track by a single large antenna array exploiting \ac{COA}.
+A survey on the \ac{CRLB} for classical positioning problems can be found in \cite{win2018theoretical} and, only recently, research on fundamental limits has advocated the importance of considering near-field propagation induced by the use of large surfaces where the ultimate localization and orientation fundamental limits are derived in scenarios with a \ac{RIS} \cite{hu2018beyond,elzanaty2020reconfigurable} or with a \ac{LIS} \cite{guerra2021near,SangMowWin:21}.
+More specifically, in the derivation of the near-field \ac{CRLB} for localization, authors in \cite{SangMowWin:21} put together estimation theory and wave propagation, accounting for the electromagnetic field over a defined region.
+Indeed, the aforementioned near-field contributions have shown a performance enhancement in terms of positioning accuracy and coverage when using \acp{RIS} and the possibility of using a single node and narrow-band signals for localization.
+Therefore, they can be considered as a first step towards the concept of holographic positioning.